-- DCB Charter- establish a formalized Charter to recognize the role and function of DCB and DSO at the System level.
-The DCB should be involved in this process. - DOM Job Description- update the DOM/DSO job description to reflect changes and increased responsibilities; a title change is also suggested. - Awareness- identify need, establish scientific diving management and oversight at other UMaine System units, and provide resources and support. - Collaborations/Consortium- establish a state-wide Scientific Diving Consortium to foster collaborations and share resources.
-See outline/proposal in Appendix G.
+2018 Recommendations 2023 Status/ Update DCB Charter- establish a formalized Charter to recognize the role and function of DCB and DSO at the System level.
+The DCB should be involved in this process.
+Progress/Stalled- a DCB Charter was adopted by the Diving Control Board in 2019, however, it has not been recognized by appropriate UMaine officials.
+DOM Job Description- update the DOM/DSO job description to reflect changes and increased responsibilities; a title change is also suggested.
+Progress/Success- an internal review of the DOM Job Description and PDQ was conducted; however, no significant changes were deemed warranted by HR.
+An internal salary-compression review did result in a minor salary increase.
+Awareness- identify need, establish scientific diving management and oversight at other UMaine System units, and provide resources and support.
+Ongoing- currently no identified need for dive program services at campus units other than UMaine-Orono, Darling Marine Center.
+Collaborations/Consortium- establish a state-wide Scientific Diving Consortium to foster collaborations and share resources.
+See outline/proposal in Appendix G Progress/Stalled- development and financial analysis of the Sci.
+Dive Consortium concept was conducted by the DMC in 2021/2022.
+The renewed proposal has still not been embraced by appropriate UMaine officials.